-Because the wages of workers without a college degree may have a different geographic pattern than do the wages of college graduates, the TSS research team used a CWI that measures regional variations in the prevailing wage for high school graduates who do not have a bachelor's degree as the indicator for regional differences in the prices paid for non-
+Because the wages of workers without a college degree may have a different geographic pattern than do the wages of college graduates, the TSS research team used a CWI that measures regional variations in the prevailing wage for high school graduates who do not have a bachelor's degree as the indicator for regional differences in the prices paid for nonprofessional staff.
+The appendix also presents estimation details for the construction of the High School CWI.

 Size Measures.
 Differences in school district size are a primary determinant of variations in the cost of education.
 Districts with small enrollments are much more expensive to operate than are larger school districts, for a host of reasons.
 Small enrollment districts have higher administrative costs per pupil and may have classrooms that are too small to be cost effective, simply because there aren't enough students in a grade level to fill all the seats.
 On the other hand, districts with large geographic areas may be more expensive to administer because the students, teachers, and schools are highly dispersed.
 The school finance formula of the state of Texas recognizes the inherent cost differences of small enrollment districts by providing additional revenue to small and midsized school districts.
 Additional funding adjustments are also provided to small districts that serve a geographic area of more than 300 square miles.
-To reflect these potential cost drivers, our analysis includes two measures of school district size- the number of students in fall enrollment, and the number of square miles in the district.
+To reflect these potential cost drivers, our analysis includes two measures of school district size-

+the number of students in fall enrollment, and the number of square miles in the district.
 TEA provided the data for these indicators.